 Patients preparing for braces often have an array of questions.
 Are there certain foods you can’t eat?
 Will there need to be any changes in eating habits?
 What’s the best way to keep braces clean after meals?
 At Oltjen Orthodontics, we’ve heard all these questions and many more.
-We want you to be well informed before embarking on your orthodontic treatment, so we’re always available to answer any questions you may have.
+We want you to be well-informed before embarking on your orthodontic treatment, so we’re always available to answer any questions you may have.
 We thought we’d start by answering these common questions.

 Eating with braces can be a bit tricky for some.
 Though the braces are placed on the teeth securely, hard or chewy foods could pull the braces off the teeth or break the wires attached to them.
 Sticky foods can pull elastics from the braces.
 Damage to the braces means emergency trips to the orthodontist for repairs.

-For this reason, it’s best to limit take smaller bites of certain foods and avoid others altogether.
+For this reason, it’s best to limit taking smaller bites of certain foods and avoid others altogether.
 We’ve compiled a list of some of the most common food concerns with braces.
 If you have questions about specific foods, you can contact us at Oltjen Orthodontics.
 We’re always here to help!

 Certain foods should be avoided while undergoing treatment with braces.
 Hard foods, sticky foods, or excessively chewy foods can cause damage.
 Here is a list of some foods to avoid: